web analytics

 The content of the written test will include regular umpire law, drawing arrangement, and English language.

-The oral test is mainly testing the candidates to listen to some conversations.
+The oral test mainly tests the candidates to listen to some conversations.
 The examiners will observe their actions and measure the candidate’s ability to express and understand the rules.

 The on-the-spot umpire test will test the level of the candidate.
 They will get tested on their control ability, personality, and English speaking level.